dontslamthedoor/dontslamthedoor/README.md

 - 🏫 B.A.
 Computer Science
 - 🏫 My concentration is Cloud Computing and am interested in work related to the Dev/Sec/Ops fields.
 - 🇺🇸 US Army veteran 🪖
 - ⌨️ C++, Python, Golang and Ruby.
 Python for AI/ML and Go for server-side code or IAC.
+I like Ruby because of their killer app, Rails.
 - 💞️ I’m looking to collaborate on designing, developing and programming anything of value.
 - 📫 Reach me at frog.whale@mailfence.com
 - 😄 Pronouns: He or Him